-In April 2018, GIFT will launch its new office in Tokyo, Japan: our second office outside Hong Kong after our ASEAN office opened in Kuala Lumpur, Malaysia eighteen months ago.
+In April 2018, GIFT launched its new office in Tokyo, Japan: our second office outside Hong Kong after our ASEAN office opened in Kuala Lumpur, Malaysia.
 GIFT Japan will not only offer its own programmes in the mould of GIFT's Global and Young Leaders Programmes, but will also cater to demands for GIFT's insights and thought leadership in the context of a rising Asia and a complex world.
 GIFT Japan will also establish a social development fund that will invest in opportunities in Japan and throughout the region, including those that arise from the GLPs.

 We are excited and honoured to be invited by our numerous friends and supporters to open an office in Japan and contribute to addressing some of the challenges facing Japanese society through our stated approach (Honest Inquiry, Asia's Worldview and Ideas to Action) and our tried and tested methodology on leadership development.